-We missed out on the other scenic backcountry drive called Cathedral Valley Loop to see the Temple of the Sun and Moon because we had blew out part of our suspension on Hole in the Rock Road during our time in Escalante.
-But if you have a high clearance vehicle, that would be an awesome addition to your itinerary!
+We missed out on the other scenic backcountry drive called Cathedral Valley Loop to see the Temple of the Sun and Moon because we had blown out part of our suspension on Hole in the Rock Road during our time in Escalante.
+But if you have a high-clearance vehicle, that would be an awesome addition to your itinerary!

 Historic Fruita District

 The historic Fruita District in Capitol Reef was built by Mormon settlers.
-And there’s lots of old west things to see like the above pictured barn, the Fruita schoolhouse etc. Of course there’s also the Gifford Homestead which we’ll talk about below.
+And there are lots of old west things to see like the above-pictured barn, the Fruita schoolhouse, etc. Of course, there’s also the Gifford Homestead which we’ll talk about below.
 This whole area runs along the Fremont River and the trees are lush and gorgeous.

-There’s also countless fruit trees in orchards that supply the pie making at Gifford Homestead.
+There are also countless fruit trees in orchards that supply the pie-making at Gifford Homestead.
 And if you come here in the right season you can even pick your own fruit and pay by the pound.
 There’s everything from cherries to peaches, apricots, pears, and apples.

 Pie at Gifford Homestead

 The Gifford House is part of a homestead that includes the old barn pictured above.
 The original home was built in 1908 but has since been refurbished.
 They now sell homemade pies here, and the proceeds go to help fund the park.